-There are two types of slag produced at the BlueScope Steel Port Kembla Site; Blast Furnace Slag and Steel Making slag.
+There are two distinct types of slag produced at the BlueScope Steel Port Kembla Site; Blast Furnace Slag and Steel Furnace (or BOS) Slag.

 BLAST FURNACE SLAG

-Molten iron runs into torpedo ladles that are on rail tracks.
+Molten iron runs into torpedo ladle rail cars.
 Blast Furnace Slag is a co-product of the iron making process.
 It is removed from the blast furnace and allowed to cool.
-ASMS then further process and market the blast furnace slag into useful products for the construction industry such as concrete aggregates, road base products.
-Generally the products produced from this type of slag are known as Air Cooled Blast Furnace Slag and their product codes commence with ABF.
+ASMS then further process the blast furnace slag into useful products for the construction industry such as concrete aggregates and road base products.
+Generally the products produced from this type of slag are known as Air Cooled Blast Furnace Slag and their product codes commence with 'ABF'.

-Blast Furnace Slag can be processed in another manner known as Granulation.
-This process introduces the molten slag to water and creates a granulated product that is granular and typically minus 6mm.
-Typically this product is marketed to the cement industry by ASMS as a cementitious material.
-Granulated blast furnace slag has product codes commencing with GBF.
+Blast Furnace Slag can be processed into another form by Granulation.
+This process introduces the molten slag to water and creates an amorphous granular product which is typically minus 3mm.
+This product is marketed to the cement industry by ASMS as a cementitious material.
+Granulated blast furnace slag has product codes commencing with 'GBF'.

 PRODUCTION OF BOS SLAG

-The BOS (Basic Oxygen Steel Making) process is one, which utilises the molten iron from the blast furnace with the addition of scrap steel and fluxes.
-These fluxes (burnt lime or dolomite) are fed into a vessel and a lance that injects oxygen creates a reaction between the molten iron, fluxes and scrap to create steel and steel slag.
+The BOS (Basic Oxygen Steel Making) process utilises the molten iron from the blast furnace with the addition of scrap steel and fluxes.
+These fluxes (burnt lime or dolomite) are fed into a vessel and a lance injects oxygen creating a reaction between the molten iron, fluxes and scrap to create steel and steel slag.
 The Steel is tapped from the vessel into a steel ladle and the steel slag is poured into a slag pot.

 This slag pot is then handled by our specialised equipment and poured into pits for cooling.
 The steel furnace slag is then removed from the pits.
-ASMS processes and markets steel furnace slag into asphalt aggregates, road bases, fill materials and filter materials.
-Generally the products produced from this type of slag are known as Steel Furnace Slag and their product codes commence with SFS.
+ASMS processes the steel furnace slag into asphalt aggregates, road bases, fill materials and filter materials.
+Generally the products produced from this type of slag are known as Steel Furnace Slag and their ASMS product codes commence with 'SFS'.